fuzzydata/spyda/README.rst

 --------

-spyda is a simple tool and library written in the `Python Programming Language`_ to crawl a given url whilst allowing you to restrict results to a specified domain and optionally also perform pattern matching against urls crawled. spyda will report on any urls it was unable to crawl along with their status code and store successfully cralwed links and their content in a directory structure that matches the domain and urls searched.
+spyda is a simple tool and library written in the `Python Programming Language`_ to crawl a given url whilst allowing you to restrict results to a specified domain and optionally also perform pattern matching against URLs crawled. spyda will report on any URLs it was unable to crawl along with their status code and store successfully crawled links and their content in a directory structure that matches the domain and URLs searched.

 Requirements